pygame/pygame/docs/reST/ref/event.rst

 Joysticks will not send any events until the device has been initialized.

-An Event object contains an event type and a readonly set of member data.
-The Event object contains no method functions, just member data.
-Event objects are retrieved from the pygame event queue.
+An ``EventType`` event object contains an event type identifier and a set of member data.
+The event object contains no method functions, just member data.
+EventType objects are retrieved from the pygame event queue.
 You can create your own new events with the ``pygame.event.Event()`` function.

 Your program must take steps to keep the event queue from overflowing.
 If the program is not clearing or getting all events off the queue at regular intervals, it can overflow.
 When the queue overflows an exception is thrown.

-All Event objects contain an event type identifier in the ``Event.type`` member.
-You may also get full access to the Event's member data through the ``Event.dict`` method.
-All other member lookups will be passed through to the Event's dictionary values.
+All EventType instances have an event type identifier, accessible as the ``EventType.type`` property.
+You may also get full access to the event object's attributes through the ``EventType.__dict__`` attribute.
+All other member lookups will be passed through to the object's dictionary values.

-While debugging and experimenting, you can print the Event objects for a quick display of its type and members.
+While debugging and experimenting, you can print an event object for a quick display of its type and members.
 Events that come from the system will have a guaranteed set of member items based on the type.
-Here is a list of the Event members that are defined with each type.
+Here is a list of the event attributes defined with each event type.

 ::